benwhicks/effort_reporting/README.md

 The most relevant parts of this repository are:

 * _code_ folder.
 This contains relevant __sql__ and __r__ scripts to use, either for wrangling data or performing analysis.
 * _data_ folder.
-Directory for storing data, including sample data.
-School data is not uploaded to repo.
+Directory for storing data, including any sample data.
+School data is not uploaded to this repo.
 * _reports_ folder.
-Directory for outputting reports, including sample reports.
-School reports and analysis not uploaded to repo.
+Directory for outputting reports, including any sample reports.
+School reports and analysis not uploaded to this repo.

 The less relevant parts are: